wikimatze/vimfiles/README.md

 Browse ri documentation of Ruby files offline.

 - `,r|,R` ... opens start/autocomplete window with horizontal|vertical split
-- `K|,K` ... opens the search/autocomplete window and prefills it with the keyword under the cursor
+- `,K|K` ... opens the search/autocomplete window and prefills it with the keyword under the cursor
 - inside documentation window
   - `,,r` ... class/module/autocompletion window
   - `-` ... goes up from a method page into the parent class/module